microsoft/WindowsAppSDK/specs/PushNotifications/ToastNotifications-spec.md

 //  </actions>
 //</toast>

-const winrt::hstring c_toastLaunchAction = L"action=openThread&amp;threadId=92187";
+const winrt::hstring c_notificationLaunchAction = L"action=openThread&amp;threadId=92187";
-const winrt::hstring c_toastReplyButtonAction = L"action=reply&amp;threadId=92187";
+const winrt::hstring c_notificationReplyButtonAction = L"action=reply&amp;threadId=92187";

-void ProcessToastArgs(const ToastActivatedEventArgs& toastActivatedEventArgs) {
+void ProcessNotificationArgs(const AppNotificationActivatedEventArgs& notificationActivatedEventArgs) {
-    if (toastActivatedEventArgs.ActivationArgs() == c_toastLaunchAction)
+    if (notificationActivatedEventArgs.ActivationArgs() == c_notificationLaunchAction)
     {
-        // The user clicks on the toast: So use the launchAction to do stuff
+        // The user clicks on the notification: So use the launchAction to do stuff
         // Do LaunchAction Stuff
     }
-    else if (toastActivatedEventArgs.ActivationArgs() == c_toastReplyButtonAction)
+    else if (notificationActivatedEventArgs.ActivationArgs() == c_notificationReplyButtonAction)
     {
-        // The user clicked on the reply button on the toast.
-So query the input field auto input = toastActivatedEventArgs.UserInput();
+        // The user clicked on the reply button on the notification.
+So query the input field auto input = notificationActivatedEventArgs.UserInput();
         auto replyBoxText = input.Lookup(L"ReplyBox");

         // Process the reply text